stupot42/VineHelperHAWebhooks/README.md

 You will now need to wait for a drop to see if your automation works.

-If you're so inclined you can use a programme like Postman to test or 'curl' from the command line.
+If you're so inclined you can use a programme like Postman to test or `curl` from the command line.

-Alternatively you can add '- PUT' after line 20 of the automation and call the URL from a browser to see if it triggers.
+Alternatively you can add `- PUT` after line 20 of the automation and call the URL from a browser to see if it triggers.

 ## Important notes